p4-coolpics

 1. Full, detailed instructions and troubleshooting guide to set up your Xcode project.

 There are a few things that must be done for Xcode.
 First, ensure that Derived Data is stored relative to your project folder.
-Select Xcode > Preferences in the menu bar, click on Locations icon at the top on the window and choose Relative next to Derived Data.
+Select Xcode > Settings… (may be called Preferences in older versions of Xcode) in the menu bar, click on Locations icon at the top on the window and choose Relative next to Derived Data.
 This will ensure that executables are saved in your Project folder.

 xcode relative